-FIRMNESS/HARDNESS/SOFTNESS are textural properties that are generally on the same property spectrum.
-A soft product is one that displays a slight resistance to deformation, a firm product describes one that is moderately resistant to deformation and hardness describes a product which displays substantial resistance to deformation.
+FIRMNESS and SOFTNESS are textural properties that are generally on the same property spectrum.
+A soft product is one that displays a slight resistance to deformation and a firm product describes one that is moderately resistant to deformation.
+Hardness describes a product which displays substantial resistance to deformation.
 However, it is also found that depending upon the product industry one of these words may be more favourable or pertinent to a particular product.

 The test type is chosen according to the size, form, homogeneity etc. of the sample and can therefore be derived from a single piece compression, bulk compression, penetration, extrusion or cutting tests as is most appropriate.
 Whilst performing one of these tests it is not uncommon to be able to obtain a number of other textural parameters that are also possessed by the product.